Zagora, Greece

 Zagora (Ζαγορά) is a village and a former municipality on the Pelion peninsula in Magnesia, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Zagora-Mouresi, of which it is the seat and a municipal unit.
 The municipal unit has an area of 96.101 km2.

 Zagora is an important commercial and touristic center of Pilion with a rich history and cultural traditions.
 Beyond Zagora, to the north, we find the Palaeolithic settlement of Pouri, and, to the east, the famous seaside resort of Chorefto.
 The village has many fine examples of architecture typical of Pilion, including its churches and several notable archontika (mansions).
 Zagora is composed of four districts that correspond to its four main churches: Agios Georgios, Agia Kyriaki, Agia Paraskevi (or Perachora) and Metamorphosis (or Sotira).

 Location

-Zagora is located north of Volos and west of Chorefto and is connected to the former by Greek National Road 34.
+Zagora is located north of Volos and west of Chorefto.
+Greek national roads EO34 and EO34a pass through the village: both roads head north towards Chorefto and south towards Volos, splitting at Karavoma and following separate alignments around the Pelion peninsula towards the latter.